 Week 6: 4-5 x 1600m@5-10K pace with 400m easy between

-In addition to this weekly workout, consider running 3-4 additional times per week including a longer run to build endurance.
-You can also add strides–5-10 accelerations of 20-30 seconds–to the end of your shorter easy runs.
+In addition to this weekly workout, consider running three-to-four additional times per week including a longer run (up to about 16-20K) to build endurance.
+You can (and should) also add strides, which are gradual accelerations up to about 90 per cent of max speed (not a sprint though) that last 20-30 seconds.
+Aim to add 5-10 strides to the end of your shorter easy runs.